sylvain-hh/rabbitmq-open-exchange/README.md

 Especially thanks to its routing capabilities, AMQP is a very good Message Oriented Protocol to be used in a Enterprise System Data Bus.
 This is even more true when you choose RabbitMQ's implementation thanks to its [protocol extensions](https://www.rabbitmq.com/extensions.html) but yet some simple rules cannot be done easily without the help of custom consumers and/or multiple exchanges that increase complexity in your global Information System.

+### Filtering messages by their sizes (content and headers)

+You can filter messages upstream (before they are parsed by bindings) based on their payload's size but also on their headers's size; see [README-filtering.md](README-filtering.md) for more details and examples.

+### Routing messages with complex rules

-So here are some examples to understand what this new exchange can do very easily :
+Here are some examples to understand what this new exchange can do very easily :

 | Snapshot of bindings | Interpretation |
 | --- | --- |